Money. We all know its importance or you wouldn’t be reading this post.

 Realizing where you stand financially is probably the number one key to growing your wealth.
 If you don’t know what’s coming and going, you can’t fix the problems in your financial situation.

-I continue to recommend using Personal Capital to manage your finances.
+I continue to recommend using Empower (formerly Personal Capital) to manage your finances.
 It’s completely free and probably the best and easiest way to track your investments that I know of.

 Although Mrs. R2R and I continued to enjoy the here and now, we really buckled down to get things paid off.
 And it’s amazing how it worked… first my credit card debt and then our student loans.
 Then it just started accelerating – we were able to pay off our cars faster and start saving money.